Dpontika/Java-OOP-Projects/Generalization - Polymorphism/Lab_7/README.md

-&nbsp;   Inherits all attributes from Telephone class
+    Inherits all attributes from Telephone class